Safe-DS/DSL/docs/language/pipeline-language/pipelines.md

 # Pipelines

 Pipelines are data science programs designed to solve a specific task.
 They act as the entry point to start execution.
-Pipelines are not meant to be reusable, instead extract reusable code into a [step][steps].
+Pipelines are not meant to be reusable, instead extract reusable code into a [segment][segments].

 ## Syntax